Display-Lab/Leakdown-Tester/readme.md

 As of current date, the tool is focused around testing the [Precision Feedback Pipeline](https://github.com/Display-Lab/precision-feedback-pipeline) repo
  API, but more APIs can be configured as targets in future releases.

+ If you are new to Leakdown Tester, read the wiki articles [here](https://github.com/Display-Lab/Leakdown-Tester/wiki)

-Continue reading for details on making use of LDT to test APIs.
+Continue reading for argument and env var details to make use of LDT.

 # Leakdown Tester User Manual
 Here are listed the currently implemented user commands, environmental variables, and instructions for use.